 Content goals can vary depending on your overall marketing strategy, but some common goals include increasing website traffic, generating leads, boosting social media engagement, establishing brand authority, and driving sales.

-Once you have defined your content goals, ensure they are specific, measurable, achievable, relevant, and time-bound (SMART).
+Once you have defined your content goals, ensure they are specific, measurable, achievable, relevant, and time-bound (SMART goals).
 For example, instead of setting a goal to “increase website traffic,” set a goal to “increase website traffic by 20% over the next six months through targeted content marketing efforts.”

 Now it’s time to decide on the content type.
 Do you want to contribute to a trending conversation or create something that might have a longer “shelf life”?